 Today’s easy vegan pumpkin bread has a chocolate chip component that’s optional.
 To make a chocolate chip bread, you’re going to start with the base recipe, then add as much chocolate chips as you’d like.

-In our case, we split the batter in half.
-Half we used for a pumpkin bread loaf, and the other half we added chocolate chips to (about 125 g).
-With our chocolate chip batter, we opted for pumpkin muffins.
+In my case, I split the batter in half.
+Half I used for a pumpkin bread loaf, and the other half I added chocolate chips to (about 125 g).
+With the chocolate chip batter, I opted for pumpkin muffins.

 How do you keep pumpkin bread moist?